Degree Angular Scale Interferometer: Design

 The DASI was a compact interferometer made up of 13 small telescope elements in a pattern with three lines of symmetry.
 Each of the 13 telescopes had a 20 cm lensed corrugated horn, with a corrugated shroud to reduce crosstalk between the antennae.
-Each of the telescopes had a high-electron-mobility transistor (HEMT) amplifier working at the frequencies 26–36 GHz (Ka band), cryogenically cooled to about 10K.
-The receiver noise temperatures ranged from 15K-26K at band centre, and 30K at the edges.
-The overall system temperature reached about 26K.
+Each of the telescopes had a high-electron-mobility transistor (HEMT) amplifier working at the frequencies 26–36 GHz (Ka band), cryogenically cooled to about 10 K. The receiver noise temperatures ranged from 15K–26 K at band centre, and 30 K at the edges.
+The overall system temperature reached about 26 K.

-For the polarization observations, the telescope was reconfigured during the 2000-2001 austral summer with achromatic polarizers, providing the telescope with sensitivity in all four Stokes parameters.
+For the polarization observations, the telescope was reconfigured during the 2000–2001 austral summer with achromatic polarizers, providing the telescope with sensitivity in all four Stokes parameters.

 The telescope mount was of an altitude-azimuth (altazimuth) design, with a counterbalanced gear and pinion elevation drive, that gave great stability when tracking and pointing.
 The mount had a heavy box steel construction, which was necessary to ensure stability of the 35000 lb mass of the telescope.

 The telescope was designed to provide the most reliable results possible by minimising any factor which could affect the images produced, for example the 11 m tower where the telescope was situated was mechanically isolated to prevent vibrations from the rest of the building affecting the equipment.
 The telescope was inside a large upside-down dome which served as a ground shield to minimise interfering thermal radiation from the earth.

 To avoid human exposure to the -60 C temperatures of the Antarctic winter, there was a canopy between the telescope and the ground shield which created a sealed cabin allowing access by ladder to the instruments without leaving the safety of the building.

 The design of the DASI was very similar to that of the VSA and the CBI.
 The electronic equipment behind the CBI and DASI were actually identical as were the 26–36 GHz frequencies operated at.
-However the CBI was designed for smaller angular scales, so it had a greater resolution over a smaller area of the sky, and so had 0.9m dishes instead of DASI's 20 cm horns.
-The VSA was also similar in concept and operated at the same frequency, but operated at smallerangular resolutions of 0.2-3°.
+However the CBI was designed for smaller angular scales, so it had a greater resolution over a smaller area of the sky, and so had 0.9 m dishes instead of DASI's 20 cm horns.
+The VSA was also similar in concept and operated at the same frequency, but operated at smaller angular resolutions of 0.2–3°.